Welcome to the PhD Program at Kansas State University

-The Environmental Design & Planning Ph.D. at the College of Architecture, Planning & Design at Kansas State University is, an interdisciplinary degree program.
-Our doctoral students are members of the College at-large, rather than a particular department, allowing students to draw from the sizeable and wide-ranging knowledge of faculty from all three of our departments: Architecture, Interior Architecture & Product Design, and Landscape Architecture/Regional & Community Planning.
+The Environmental Design & Planning Ph.D.
+Program in the College of Architecture, Planning & Design at Kansas State University is an interdisciplinary research-based degree program.
+Our doctoral students are members of the College at-large, rather than a particular department, allowing students to draw from the sizeable and wide-ranging knowledge of faculty from all three of our departments: Architecture; Interior Architecture & Industrial Design; and Landscape Architecture and Regional & Community Planning.

 Who are we looking for?

 We look for people who will excel in their academic work and research, focus on topics that match the expertise of our faculty, and have the skills to work as teaching and/or research assistants.

 As of fall 2020, accepted students will be funded for a maximum of four years through Graduate Teaching Assistantships (GTA).
 The PhD program can be completed in four years, but if more time is needed, it must be self-funded by the student.